 “Phantom Borders in the Political Geography of East Central Europe”, Erdkunde 69, no. 2 (2015), ed.
 Sabine von Löwis

-Associate professor of human geography at Söder-törn University and Umeå University.
+Professor, Department of Sociology and Human Geography, University of Oslo, Norway.
 He has a longstanding interest in the dynamics of urbanization and urban change in post-socialist countries and has recently published in the Annals of the Association of American Geographers and in Eurasian Geography and Economics.

 Articles by Michael Gentile